zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    a fingerprint of the server's host key.

-   :c: The connection over which the :abbr:`SSH (Secure Shell)`
+   :param c: The connection over which the :abbr:`SSH (Secure Shell)`
       connection took place.

-   :hash: an MD5 hash fingerprint associated with the server's host key.
+   :param hash: an MD5 hash fingerprint associated with the server's host key.
          For SSH2, this is the hash of the "server public host key" string as seen on the wire in the Diffie-Hellman key exchange reply message (the string itself, excluding the 4-byte length associated with it),